hemant-sw/k8s/container_kubernetes_security.md

    3 - { echo 10 > /proc/sys/vm/swappiness }

-       after changing this the swapiness value will be zero.
+       after changing this the swapiness value will be 10.

        => These kind of changes to the kernel files can create DoS attacks!